-To support a reduction in the level of greenhouse gas emissions, measured in tonnes of CO2e avoided on an annual basis, through the Fund's investment in, and engagement (as described below under "Investor Contribution: Investor Stewardship") with, companies whose products and services provide climate change solutions.
-These solutions are set out below within the "Sustainability Approach" section.
-For example, for the alternative energy theme, the investee company has products/services that enable energy solutions that do not rely on the burning of fossil fuels (such as the generation, storage and distribution of clean energy).
+To support a reduction in the level of greenhouse gas emissions, measured in tonnes of CO2e avoided on an annual basis, through the Fund's investment in, and engagement with (as described below under "Investor Contribution: Investor Stewardship"), companies whose business is based on the ownership, operation, construction, development, or debt funding of real assets and infrastructure projects that mitigate the effects of climate change.
+This includes products and services that reduce the global economy's reliance on fossil fuels, increase energy efficiency, offer alternative energy sources, or improve the sustainable use of natural resources.